 As usual, you can watch a slide show of images or scroll down to read a bit more in-depth about their day (or do both of course!)

 I’d met Harriet & Tim a few times – as they’re not based in the UK we had a few meetings when we could – they were both very clear about what sort of coverage they wanted for their wedding – namely documentary coverage, with minimal ‘set up’ detail shots, groups and only a few couples shots.
-Having this sort of knowledge ahead of time is perfect as it allows me to plan my coverage, know what sort of shots the guys want and also gives me loads of time to really dedicate to the documentary side of things.
+Having this sort of knowledge ahead of time is perfect as it allows me to plan my coverage, know what sort of shots the couple want and also gives me loads of time to really dedicate to the documentary side of things.

 Venue: Hotel du Vin Tunbridge Wells